dmitryro/celery-docker-redis-mysql/api/README.md

  - Add caching and optimize Celery tasks for better performance.
  - Make MySQL connection configurable from cfg file.
  - Add more configurability for IPs/ports
+ - Add better migrations for MySQL using SQLAlchemy.
+ - Add more Celery tasks and outsource the logic from endpoints into tasks.